Environment

 exit $state

-The example above will set the job name sleep and define the path for I/O redirection:
+and define the file name for I/O redirection:

 # submit the job script above